pulkitsingh/pulkitsingh.github.io/_news/announcement_2.md

 ---
 layout: post
-date: 2020-05-31 15:59:00-0400
+date: 2020-06-15 07:59:00-0400
 inline: true
 related_posts: false
 ---

-I have graduated from Princeton University with a BA in Computer Science!
-My thesis was awarded the [Outstanding Computer Science Senior Thesis Prize](https://www.cs.princeton.edu/news/congratulations-department-computer-science-class-2020), and the [Sigma Xi Book Award for Outstanding Undergraduate Research](https://www.cs.princeton.edu/news/congratulations-department-computer-science-class-2020).
+I started a new position as a machine learning engineer on the [ML4H team](https://www.broadinstitute.org/ml4h) at the Broad Institute of MIT and Harvard.